 Where the S-100 profiled encodings are not sufficient for the intended use of a Product Specification, a different encoding can be specified or profiled within the Product Specification.
 Sufficient detail should be given to permit implementers an easy understanding of the encoding chosen.
 A significant implication of this approach is that any system applications supporting the resulting data product may require bespoke development, which may be difficult in standardized equipment, such as ECDIS.
 An alternative is to request additional encoding profiles be added to S-100, which then can be added to systems that comply with S-100.

 If other encodings are considered the best option for a Product Specification, the metadata must be correctly encoded to indicate that the Product Specification contains the encoding format for the data product.
-This is done using the undefined value of the S100_DataFormat attribute in the discovery metadata of every compliant data product.
+This is done using the Undefined value of the S100_DataFormat attribute in the discovery metadata of every compliant data product.
 See S-100 Part 4a for further details.